 BA (Hons) Interior and Spatial Design (awarded by NCG)

 More about the course

 The degree will enable you to develop your management and project development skills, preparing you for life in industry.
 Learning from industry-experienced tutors, you will research and design your own project brief that responds to the needs of the sector and the changing shape of the interior, architectural and design industries.
 This design degree will give you the additional skills and knowledge you need to get you ready for a career in industry.
 Developed alongside employers, the degree will enable you to work on live briefs, giving you experience of industry demands and hands-on experience of the art and design sector with companies such as Cathy Dean Interiors, Ryder Architecture and Trend Bible.

 Get In Touch

-What can I do with a qualification in Interior and Spatial Design?
+What can I do with a qualification in Art and Design?

 Managers and directors in retail and wholesale

 - Examines quality of merchandise and ensures that effective use is made of advertising and display facilities.

 - Authorises payment for supplies received and decides on vending price, discount rates and credit terms.